 About Mpox

-The risk of mpox (monkeypox) in Alberta is currently low.
 The university works closely with Alberta’s public health experts and authorities in monitoring community health risks.
 Students, faculty and staff should stay informed by following verified public health information and advice.
-Please visit this page for the latest updates regarding the U of A’s response to mpox.
+Please visit this page for the latest updates regarding the U of A’s response to Mpox.

 Mpox - what is it?

-According to Alberta Health Services (AHS), mpox is a virus that can be easily passed from person to person through direct or close contact and/or direct contact with contaminated materials, animals, or animal products.
-Most cases of mpox will result in mild illness that typically lasts for a few weeks, with the majority of those infected recovering on their own.
+According to Alberta Health Services (AHS), Mpox is a virus that can be easily passed from person to person through direct or close contact and/or direct contact with contaminated materials, animals, or animal products.
+Most cases of Mpox will result in mild illness that typically lasts for a few weeks, with the majority of those infected recovering on their own.

 Recognize the symptoms